 Resilient people view difficulties as challenges and failures as lessons.
 Like Thomas Edison, they get back up each time and learn the lesson.

 Resilient people are committed to their lives and the relationships in their lives.
 They are committed to their dreams and goals which are usually not separate from the important people in their lives.

-Building Relationships at All Levels
+5. Ability to Build Relationships at All Levels